 Stance is listed first because it is one of the primary visual indicators of a player’s skill level.
-Players who stand with their legs together, or who don’t bend low enough when aiming their shots, stand less of a chance of actually making their shots than those who have a practical stance which aligns their body properly with the table.
+Players who stand with their legs together or who don’t bend low enough when aiming their shots stand less of a chance of actually making their shots than those who have a practical stance that aligns their body properly with the table.

 A second important indication of skill is the player’s connection to the cue itself.
 Novice players often don’t know how to grip the cue and either hold it too close to the shaft or right on the bumper.
 Both of these novice errors affect the player’s ability to aim and increase the odds of a miscue.